 People who have received an STI diagnosis should inform recent sexual partners, so that they can get tested.

 People should also avoid vaginal, anal, and oral sex until they complete treatment.
-This will help prevent reinfection and reduce the risk of spreading the infection to other people.
+This will help prevent reinfection and

 A person should consult a doctor if they notice any discharge that looks or smells unusual.
 Foul-smelling discharge indicates the need for medical care.